jp-berg/AES/docs/markdown/documentation_enc.md

 This testfunction is similar to the previously discussed 'test_EncryptBlockRandom'.
 The major difference is that this function is not resticted to testing sixteen bytes at a time. by adjusting 'no_bytes' one can test as many consecutive blocks as memory and patience permit.
 The for-loop again allows for automatic repetition of this test to ensure the tested function can handle all byte permutation within the specified range.
 Since the 'pyaes'-library does not allow for encryption of multiple consecutive blocks, a while-loop had to be added in the end, that allows this external library to encrypt one block at a time and compare it afterwards to the results of the present implementation, which encrypts all blocks in one go.
+The test only passes, if every block encrypted by the present implementation matches the ciphertext produced by the 'pyaes'-library.
+It ensures that longer texts or files get encrypted correctly, as long as the passed parameters are within the specified range.

 ---
 * CPU central processing unit
 * GFMLT Galois-Field multiplication lookup table
 * GF(2⁸) Galois field...
+* ECB Electronic Codebook Mode

 ´